 Purchases and sales of securities are recorded on a trade-date basis.
 Realized gains or losses are determined using the proceeds from sales on a first-in, first-out basis.
-Realized gains and losses include distributions of realized gains and losses from mutual funds.
 Unrealized gains or losses are determined using quoted market prices and fair values at the respective year-ends.
 Other investment funds' gains and losses are comprised of the return recognized from limited partnerships and other investment funds.